 Laminate flooring is probably among the most universal floor coverings which can be used at flats or houses.
 It has this significant advantage over other flooring systems that it is quite easy to install, above all in the case where the floor has already been prepared.
-However, as is the case with all flooring systems in general, laminate flooring installation entails some specific problems – for instance when laying this material on stairs!
+However, as is the case with all flooring systems in general, laminate flooring installation entails some specific problems – for instance, when laying this material on stairs!
 Nevertheless, you shouldn’t be discouraged from installing laminate flooring as a DIY solution.
-Hallway is a good starting point, where you will be able to acquire some skills.
+The hallway is a good starting point, where you will be able to acquire some skills.
 If you have already learnt how to do it, you will be able to move on to the staircase.
-Ensure that you have proper tools and sufficient time to do it without rush.
+Ensure that you have the proper tools and sufficient time to do it without a rush.

 6. Tape measure

 8. Wood screws

 9. Wood glue

 Clean your stairs, rip off any carpet and get rid of debris.
 To remove the carpet, use a pair of pliers.
 Moreover, don’t forget to remove all protruding metal elements, e.g. staples, or to drive them in.